fritztwo/fritz2/www/src/blog/posts/yesterday-today-tomorrow.md

 If only there had been a web framework available—but that simply wasn't the case...

-...but you all know the result: fritz2 was born and has been actively developed and polished ever since.
+...you all know the result: fritz2 was born and has been actively developed and polished ever since.
 Over time, new developers were attracted to the project and joined the core development team.

 ## Today